iq-business/microservice-monolithic-service/README.md

 # Beverage Maker Monolith

 A monolithic beverage vending application in the Death Star Canteen.

-The application currently serves the following beverages:
+The application currently serves the following beverages via a RESTful API:

 - Tea
 - Coffee